NVIDIA/DeepLearningExamples/PyTorch/Segmentation/nnUNet/README.md

 ##### Training accuracy: NVIDIA DGX A100 (8x A100 80G)

-Our results were obtained by running the `python scripts/train.py --gpus {1,8} --fold {0,1,2,3,4} --dim {2,3} --batch_size <bsize> [--amp]` training scripts and averaging results in the PyTorch 21.02 NGC container on NVIDIA DGX with (8x A100 80G) GPUs.
+Our results were obtained by running the `python scripts/train.py --gpus {1,8} --fold {0,1,2,3,4} --dim {2,3} [--amp]` training scripts and averaging results in the PyTorch 21.02 NGC container on NVIDIA DGX with (8x A100 80G) GPUs.

 | Dimension | GPUs | Batch size / GPU  | Accuracy - mixed precision | Accuracy - FP32 | Time to train - mixed precision | Time to train - TF32|  Time to train speedup (TF32 to mixed precision)
 |:-:|:-:|:--:|:-----:|:-----:|:-----:|:-----:|:----:|